The Rules page allows you to view and manage all prebuilt and custom detection rules.

 You cannot export Elastic prebuilt rules, but you can duplicate a prebuilt rule, then export the duplicated rule.

 If you try to export with both prebuilt and custom rules selected, only the custom rules are exported.

-.ndjson file also includes any actions and exception lists related to the exported rules.
+.ndjson file also includes any actions, connectors, and exception lists related to the exported rules.
 However, other configuration items require additional handling when exporting and importing rules: